sebastianvitterso/blackbird/README.md

 [![pipeline](https://gitlab.stud.idi.ntnu.no/programvareutvikling-v19/gruppe-58/badges/master/pipeline.svg)](https://gitlab.stud.idi.ntnu.no/programvareutvikling-v19/gruppe-58/commits/master)
 [![coverage](https://gitlab.stud.idi.ntnu.no/programvareutvikling-v19/gruppe-58/badges/master/coverage.svg)](http://programvareutvikling-v19.pages.stud.idi.ntnu.no/gruppe-58/index.html)

-Blackbird is a learning management system (LMS) that makes scheduling easier for every professor, student-assistent, and student.
-It also has an assignment system that makes deliveries and grading simplier than ever.
+Blackbird is a learning management system (LMS) that makes scheduling easier for professors, assistants and student.
+It also has an assignment system that makes deliveries and grading simpler than ever.
-In addition to that, Blackbird has functionality that lets professors post announcements for either student-assistant only, or for everyone to see.
+In addition, Blackbird has functionality that lets professors post announcements for either assistants only, or for everyone to see.
 Restrictions are set depending on your role in a course.

 <img src="https://i.imgur.com/jlE8Np0.png" width="800">